Ada de Warenne, Queen Mother of Scotland

 It was agreed that English law would remain in force in these regions, but that the barons within the earldom were permitted to do homage to Prince Henry, saving only their allegiance to King Stephen.
 In return, King David and his son promised a permanent peace and provided four hostages.
 Although the text of the treaty is now lost, it seems likely that the prince’s marriage to Ada de Warenne, sister of the third Earl Warenne and half-sister of the Beaumont twins, was included in the terms of the Treaty of Durham.

-Shortly after the treaty was signed, Prince Henry joined King Stephen’s court for a time, accompanying Stephen on campaign, which came with not without a little risk.
 It was probably during his stay with Stephen’s court that Henry married his bride.
-Orderic Vitalis claims that the marriage was a love match; however, the timing clearly suggests that the union was a consequence of the 1139 treaty of Durham, perhaps with the intention of drawing Henry into Stephen’s corner by allying him in marriage to his staunchest supporters, the Beaumont twins.
+Orderic Vitalis claims that the marriage was a love match.
+However, the timing clearly suggests that the union was a consequence of the 1139 treaty of Durham, perhaps with the intention of drawing Henry into Stephen’s corner by allying him in marriage to his staunchest supporters, the Beaumont twins; although it is not inconceivable that affection grew between the couple during Henry’s stay at Stephen’s court.
 On her marriage, which took place sometime between the conclusion of the treaty of Durham and Henry’s return to Scotland, Ada became Countess of Huntingdon and Northumbria and Lady of Haddington and Crail.

 Henry was the only surviving son of King David I of Scotland and his queen, Matilda (or Maud), widow of Simon (I) de Senlis, who had died in 1113.
-Henry’s mother, Matilda, was the daughter of Waltheof, Earl of Northumbria, and Judith, a niece of William the Conqueror.
+Henry’s mother, Matilda, was the daughter of Waltheof, Earl of Northumbria, and Judith of Lens, a niece of William the Conqueror.
 Henry’s older brother, Malcolm, was tragically killed when a toddler; he was reportedly murdered by a Scandinavian monk in his father’s service, who is said to have savagely attacked the child with his artificial iron hand.
 Needless to say, the murderous monk was executed: David ordered that he be torn apart by wild horses.

 William the Lion, King of Scots

 Ada never became Queen of Scots as Henry of Scotland died in 1152, a year before the death of David I. On his son’s death, David recognised his grandson and Ada’s eldest son, Malcolm, as his heir.
-During her son’s reign, Ada became known as The Queen Mother of Scotland.
+During her son’s reign, Ada became known as the Queen Mother of Scotland.
 At this time, in her charters, she is most frequently styled ‘Ada comitissa regis Scottorum.’

 Born in 1142, Malcolm succeeded to the crown at the age of 11 as Malcolm IV.
 Also known as Malcolm the Maiden, he died, unmarried, at Jedburgh in December 1165.
 Ada had been trying to arrange a suitable bride for him when he died.

-Ada and Henry’s 3rd son, David, Earl of Huntingdon, married Matilda of Chester and it is through the daughters of David that Robert the Bruce and John Balliol both based their claims as Competitors to the Scots crown in the 1290s.
+Ada and Henry’s third son, David, Earl of Huntingdon, married Matilda of Chester and it is through the daughters of David that Robert the Bruce and John Balliol both based their claims as Competitors to the Scots crown in the 1290s.

 220px-St_Martin's_Kirk,_Haddington_03